Ajay9407898020/Angular-for-beginers/readme.md

 2. node_modules: installed packages

-3. package.json: Required package required to run an app
+3. package.json: Required package required to run an app </br>
-    a. dependencies: any pacakages required for production up in running comes under this
+    a. dependencies: any pacakages required for production up in running comes under this. </br>
-    b. devdependencies: any packages required for development purpose
+    b. devdependencies: any packages required for development purpose.

-4. tsconfig.app.json: having .ts conf as same as tsconfig.json file
+4. tsconfig.app.json: having .ts conf as same as tsconfig.json file.

-5. tsconfig.json: configuration of .ts (Typescript) files
+5. tsconfig.json: configuration of .ts (Typescript) files.

-6. angular.json: information about angular workspaces
+6. angular.json: information about angular workspaces.

-7. karma.conf.json: configuration for testing which is default
+7. karma.conf.json: configuration for testing which is default .

-2. Introduction to Mono-repo
+2. Introduction to Mono-repo </br>
-    Create and maintain multiple apps in same repo
+    Create and maintain multiple apps in same repo.
-    Use Libraries within the project
+    Use Libraries within the project.
-    Deploy Multiple apps/libs from same repo
+    Deploy Multiple apps/libs from same repo.
-    Easy to share code within the project
+    Easy to share code within the project.
-# We can share libraries with in apps also we can deploy multiple apps with same monorepo
+We can share libraries with in apps also we can deploy multiple apps with same monorepo.
-# It also helps of sharing code with one another easy
+It also helps of sharing code with one another easy

 3. Create component